jao11/XMIMSIM/User-guide.md

 ![Adding air layer](../wiki/figures/07after-adding-air-layer.png)

 Alternatively, click on _Load from catalog_ and select _Air, Dry (near sea level)_ from the NIST compositions list.
-Clicking the _Ok_ button should lead the following situation in the _Composition_ section:
+Clicking the _Ok_ button should produce the following situation in the _Composition_ section:

 ![Wrong layer order](../wiki/figures/08layers-wrong.png)